-The choice of the design of the future diesel engine was determined mainly by the experience of working on 2-stroke diesel engines OND CIAM and the U-305 engine, as well as the desire to best meet the requirements of the designers of the new T-64 tank developed at this plant under the guidance of Chief Designer A.A. .
-Morozova: to ensure the minimum size of a diesel engine, especially in height, in combination with the possibility of placing it in a tank in a transverse position between the onboard planetary gearboxes.
-An 2-stroke diesel circuit was chosen with a horizontal arrangement of five cylinders with pistons opposing them.
-It was decided to perform the engine with inflation and exhaust energy in the turbine.
+The choice of the constructive scheme of the future diesel engine was determined mainly by the experience of working on 2-stroke diesel engines OND TsIAM and the U-305 engine, as well as the desire to most fully satisfy the requirements of the designers of the new tank T-64, developed at this plant under the leadership of the chief designer A.A.
+Morozov: to ensure the minimum dimensions of the diesel engine, especially in height, in combination with the possibility of placing it in the tank in the transverse position between the onboard planetary gearboxes.
+A 2-stroke diesel engine with a horizontal arrangement of five cylinders with pistons oppositely moving in them was selected.
+It was decided to perform an engine with inflation and energy recovery of exhaust gases in the turbine.

 What is the reason for the choice of diesel, working on the 2-stroke cycle?

-Previously, in 20-x-30-x, the creation of 2-stroke diesel for aircraft and ground vehicles was hampered by many unresolved problems that could not be overcome with the accumulated by that time level of knowledge, experience and capabilities of the domestic industry.
+Earlier, in the 20s-30s, the creation of a 2-stroke diesel engine for aviation and land vehicles were restrained due to many unsolved problems that could not be overcome with the accumulated by that time level of knowledge, experience and capabilities of domestic industry.

 Among them was the engine FED-8, designed under the guidance of prominent engine scientists B.S.Stechkin, N.R.
 Briling, A.A.Bessonova.
 It was a 2-stroke 16-cylinder X-shaped aviation diesel engine with valve-piston gas distribution, with the dimension 18 / 23, developing power 1470 kW (2000 hp).
 One of the representatives of 2-stroke supercharged diesel engines was a star-shaped 6-cylinder turbo-piston diesel engine manufactured in CIAM under the guidance of BSStechkin.
 147 ...
 220 kW (200 ...
 300 hp).
 The power of the gas turbine was transferred to the crankshaft through the corresponding gearbox.